Direct Debits – MABS Investigates

 Top Tip – Bank Holidays

 Christmas, St Patrick’s Day, Easter and other bank holidays are known as non-banking days.
-Therefore, any direct debits due to come out on a non-banking day will not be taken out of your account until the next working day.
+Therefore, any direct debits due to come out on a non-banking day will be taken out of your account the next working day.
 You need to be aware of direct debits due around the same time as a non-banking day.
-And make sure you have enough funds in your account to meet your direct debits and standing orders for the next banking day (working day).
+Make sure you have enough funds in your account to meet your direct debits and standing orders for the next banking day (working day).
 This applies to standing orders too.

 What happens if I miss a direct debit?